Bathroom Plumbing London | Verified Plumbers, All Boroughs

 Planning and building regulations

-Adding a new toilet to a dwelling requires Building Regulations notification.
+Drainage, ventilation, electrical or structural work โ€” including adding a new toilet to a dwelling โ€” may require Building Regulations approval or notification.
 Confirm with your plumber whether any notification is required for your specific job before work starts.

 Why bathroom plumbing in London is different from anywhere else in the UK